Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 1. You have a contract deadline measured in days, not weeks.

 If a counterparty requires a Swiss-registered legal entity to execute a contract within five business days, a fresh formation cannot meet that timeline.
 The Commercial Register in Zug typically processes new incorporations in 5-10 business days after notarial deed — and that assumes all documents are already prepared and correct.
 A shelf company, with its registration already complete, sidesteps that bottleneck entirely.
+The share transfer completes in 1-2 days.

 2. You need an existing banking relationship.